Dr. Maninder Singh, DDS

 Both Dr. Maninder and Dr. Tanvir Singh are University of the Pacific graduates with deep training in implant dentistry.
 They place implants daily at Apex.

 University of the Pacific graduate.
-Co-owner of a dental practice in Fair Oaks.
-Hundreds of implants placed.
 Also serves as a general dentist for the U.S. military, providing emergency dental care for soldiers prior to deployment.

 A full-arch denture anchored to dental implants in the jaw, rather than resting on the gums, for a far more secure, stable bite.